-In today’s episode I have the pleasure of not only interviewing the lovely Juliana Willems but I also get to talk about one of my favorite topics, being an advocate for your dog!
-We start off the episode by defining what we mean by being your dog’s advocate:
+In today’s episode of the Paws & Reward Podcast I have the pleasure of not only interviewing the lovely Juliana Willems but also talking about one of my favorite topics: being an advocate for your dog!

-So is being an advocate easy or hard?!?
+So is being an advocate for your dog easy or hard?!?

 We discuss this a LOT in the episode and both determine that it feels easier for us to be a good advocate for our dogs when the risks are high and we’re trying to prevent a very poor interaction from taking place.
 We both share situations where it can be easy for us to be advocates and other situations where it can feel more challenging.

-Make sure to get fluent in your dog’s body language and be mindful of subtle stress in addition to obvious stress.
 Just because a dog is not barking and growling doesn’t mean they are feeling good about a situation.
-We encourage you to be your dog’s advocate preventatively so your dog does not feel the need to escalate to barking and growling.
+We encourage you to work on being an advocate for your dog preventatively so your dog does not feel the need to escalate to barking and growling.

 - Doggie Language: A Dog Lover’s Guide to Understanding Your Best Friend by Lili Chin

 - Canine Behavior: A Photo Illustrated Handbook by Barbara Handelman

 - Understanding Dog Body Language PART 2